 Hines and the Canada-based Ivanhoé Cambridge are partners in Texas Tower, a 1 million SF building designed by Pelli Clarke Pelli.
 In San Francisco, Hines and Pelli recently teamed up to create the 61-story Salesforce Tower, one of the tallest buildings in California.

-Chalk artist Carol West draws Hines’ new Texas Tower building at a mat pour celebration Saturday.
+Chalk artist Carol Wells draws Hines’ new Texas Tower building at a mat pour celebration Saturday.
 Photo credit: Ralph Bivins, Realty News Report.

 The Texas Tower foundation sits on the Block 58 on a diagonal angle, which should open up the view corridors.
 High-rise buildings surround much of the site.
 The new building rises across the street from the 75-story 600 Travis tower, which was built by Hines in the early 1980s, opening as Texas Commerce Tower and later named JP Morgan Chase Tower until the bank moved out recently.
 Also, the Rice Hotel is next door to the Texas Tower/former Chronicle site.

 Catty-cornered, on the half-block site of the old Houston Chronicle garage, bounded by Preston, Milam and Prairie, Hines is building The Preston, a 46-story, 373-unit apartment building.
 Hines recently completed another high-rise apartment, called Aris, about a block away.
 One more significant move by Hines: the 1 million SF 609 Main at Texas building was completed a couple of years ago.